 Here we have chosen to create a swipe transition, from right to left, when the user moves from the index route to the posts route.
 The reverse call indicates what should happen when the user goes moves from the posts to the index route: the swipe should be into the other direction.
 There many more transitions included by default.

-2. Replace outlets in your templates
+in your

 <nav>